Dreadsteel/Wow-Emote-Autoclicker/README.md

 Download the files and extract anywhere.
-Run AutoClickerEmoteRevamp.exe to start the program.
+Run AutoClickerEmote.exe to start the program.

 Full instructions on how to use are inside the program itself